csev/dj4e/assn/dj4e_checkup52.md

 ======================================================

-Over the years, many students have following the instructions for this class ad completed the assignments without mis-interpreting instructions.
-But sometimes things go wrong and students lose track of where they are at in the instructions and they start looking on the Internet for solutions or going back and trying to re-do steps that have already been completed.
+Over the years, many students have following the instructions for this class have completed the assignments following the provided instructions.
+But sometimes things go wrong and students lose track of where they are at in the instructions and they start Internet search or AI for solutions or going back and trying to re-do steps that have already been completed.

 Sometimes you are following a tutorial online and the assignment has instructed you to do some steps differently on PythonAnywhere.
-Sometimes the "do this a little differently" recommedation is difficult to remmber while doing an assignment.
+Sometimes the "do this a little differently" recommedation is difficult to remmber while doing an assignment and instructions get done out of order or more then once.

-It does not matter how something got slightly messed up on your PythonAnywhere account.
-We have built a tool to catch and let you know about some of the most common mistakes.
+We have built a tool to catch and let you know about some of the common mistakes that happen when something goes wrong in the middle of the instructions for an assignment.

 You should probably run this checkup tool between assignments.
 Reasonable times might be before you start the next assignment or after you complete the